 If you are excluded from the college under the provisions of these regulations, you may on request have your case reviewed by the senior associate dean of Trinity College of Arts & Sciences.

 Your academic dean will notify you of a dismissal, close your student record, delete any future enrollments, and notify all appropriate offices.

 Questions about an academic dismissal should be directed to your academic dean.
 Questions about financial obligations should be directed to the Bursar's Office.
 If you are withdrawn and have student loans, you must be in touch with the Student Loan Office to complete a Student Loan Exit Interview and to receive information on how to manage any loan payments that may become due while you are not enrolled.
-For information on returning from a dismissal, see the Office of Student Returns.
+For information on returning from a dismissal, see the Time Away Office.

 Note: If you have been withdrawn from Duke, you are no longer an active student, are not eligible for the benefits afforded to active Duke undergraduates, and are not permitted to be on campus.
-For details, see General Policies/Expectations While Away on the Office of Student Returns website.
+For details, see Time Away Office.